zephyrproject-rtos/zephyr/doc/quick_start/application.rst

 .. code-block:: console

-   $ make PLATFORM_CONFIG=basic_atom
+   $ make BOARD=basic_atom

-You can build for a different platform by defining the variable PLATFORM_CONFIG with one of the supported platforms.
+You can build for a different platform by defining the variable BOARD with one of the supported platforms.
 For a list of supported platforms of a particular architecture, run: